Last Updated on January 19, 2023.

 Professionals espousing Agile values consider extensive documentation an effort-intensive, low-value activity and overhead that can be abandoned without risk.
 That may be true for small projects or standard, off-the-shelf offerings.

-We examined Agile extensively in other articles, and we believe that Agile is sometimes promoted as a context-free answer to a context-specific question.
+We examined Agile extensively in other articles and believe Agile is sometimes promoted as a context-free answer to a context-specific question.
 In other words, there are instances where it applies and others where it doesn’t.

 The effort to produce an HLD can be easily justified by understanding when it’s used and why.
 A detailed exploration was given in Part 2 of this series.